yuno-payments/yuno-docs/docs/SDKs/flutter-sdk-integration/full-sdk-flutter.md

 next:
   description: ''
 ---
+> 👍 Recommended SDK
+>
+> We recommend using the [Flutter Seamless SDK](seamless-flutter) for a smooth integration experience.
+This option offers a flexible payment solution with pre-built UI components and customization options.

 This page provides a step-by-step guide to integrating the Full Flutter SDK functionalities into your application.

 > 📘 Dependencies